eclipse-edc/docs/developer/wip/for-contributors/contributor-handbook.md

 ## 0. Intended audience

-This document is aimed at software developers who have already ingested the [adopter documentation](../for-adopters) and want to contribute code to the Eclipse Dataspace Components project.
+This document is aimed at software developers who have already read the [adopter documentation](../for-adopters) and want to contribute code to the Eclipse Dataspace Components project.

 Its purpose is to explain in greater detail the core concepts of EDC.
 After reading through it, readers should have a